List of Hercules (1998 TV series) episodes

-The following is a list of episodes from the TV series Hercules.
+The following is a list of episodes from Hercules, an American animated television series made by Walt Disney Television Animation, based on the 1997 Disney animated feature film of the same name and Greek mythology.

-All major voice actors from the 1997 film reprise their roles, except for Zeus and Philoctetes who are voiced in the series by Corey Burton and Robert Costanzo, respectively.
-The syndicated series and One Saturday Morning run ran 65 episodes and a direct-to-video film Hercules: Zero to Hero.
+All major voice actors from the 1997 film reprise their roles, except for Zeus and Philoctetes, who are respectively voiced by Corey Burton and Robert Costanzo.
+The series ran for 65 episodes, with 52 having aired in syndication and 13 more having aired on ABC as part of the Disney's One Saturday Morning block.
+The syndicated and ABC episodes constituted a single production season, but they are listed separately here.
+A direct-to-video film, Hercules: Zero to Hero, was released in 1999 and reformatted four episodes of the series.

-One episode serves as a crossover with Disney's Aladdin.
+One episode, titled "Hercules and the Arabian Night", serves as a crossover with Disney's Aladdin.